gamma-lab/buffet/lyrics_generation_using_RNN/README.md

 ```
 ## Future Improvement:
 The training time for `10000` epochs using `GPU` is around `100 mins`, you can increase the number of epochs and turn different model parameters to increase the performance.

-## Note:
-The comments for each function and the dimention of each layer in the RNN model are specified in the notebook.